 - Next, progress to kicking on the wall, holding onto the wall with your arms outstretched, face in the water, eyes down, and turning your head to breathe when needed as you will when swimming freestyle.

-Where to Begin When Learning How to Swim for Triathlon
+Where to Start When Learning How to Swim

 Of course, not everyone learning to swim as an adult has major fears to overcome—some people simply need to become familiar with the water and learn the right technique.